JHU-PL-Lab/www-fpse/lecture/lists.md

 * This type and value are hard to read, let us take a crack at it.
 * `((int * int) list) List.Or_unequal_lengths.t` is the proper parentheses.
 * `List.Or_unequal_lengths.t` is referring to the type `t` found in the `List.Or_unequal_lengths` module (a small module within the `List` module)
+  - one of the great things about modules is they can also contain types (like C .h files but more principled)
 * We can use the `#show_type` directive in the top loop to see what `t` actually is:

 ```ocaml